 Headings in WordPress themes

-Most themes will use headings as part of their HTML code, but some don’t follow best practice.
+Most themes will use headings as part of their HTML code, but some don’t follow best practices.

-Almost all themes will automatically use the name of your article in a H1 tag.
-This is helpful, because it means you don’t need to repeat the post name inside your content.
+Almost all themes will automatically use the name of your article in an H1 tag.
+This is helpful because it means you don’t need to repeat the post name inside your content.

-Unfortunately, some themes use tags incorrectly – they use tags in an illogical order (e.g., a H4 then a H2), or use tags messily in sidebars, headers and footers.
+Unfortunately, some themes use tags incorrectly – they use tags in an illogical order (e.g., an H4 then an H2), or use tags messily in sidebars, headers, and footers.
 This can cause problems for accessibility, as the order of your headings might not make sense.
 Users, search engines and assistive technologies usually look at the whole page, not just your content area.